alarm-redist/fifty-states/analyses/OK_leg_2020/doc_OK_leg_2020.md

 # 2020 Oklahoma State House/Senate Districts

 ## Redistricting requirements
-In Oklahoma, we consult [NCSL Redistricting Law 2020](https://documents.ncsl.org/wwwncsl/Redistricting-Census/Redistricting-Law-2020_NCSL%20FINAL.pdf) and impose the following constraints.
+In Oklahoma, we consult the [Oklahoma Constitution](https://oklegal.onenet.net/okcon/V-9A.html) and the [Oklahoma House of Representatives's guidelines](https://redistricting.lls.edu/wp-content/uploads/OK-House-20210225-guidelines.pdf) and impose the following constraints.
 In our simulations, legislative districts must:

-1. be contiguous
+1. be contiguous [§V-9A; Guidelines 3]
-1. have equal populations
+1. have equal populations [§V-9A; Guidelines 1]
-1. be geographically compact
+1. be geographically compact [§V-9A; Guidelines 3]
-1. preserve county and municipality boundaries as much as possible
+1. preserve county and municipality boundaries as much as possible [§V-9A; Guidelines 2]

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 5.0%.